rodrigo-speller/atone/README.md

 ## How to use

 Atone is a process supervisor.
-That is, it is responsible for starting and monitoring processes.
+It is responsible for starting and monitoring processes.
 To assume this role, Atone must be executed as the main process of the container (PID 1 - *At One* 😉).
-To do this, sets the *command* or the *entrypoint* of your container to starts `atone`.
+For this, sets the *command* or the *entrypoint* of your container to starts `atone`.
 For example, if you are using Docker, you can set the `CMD` or `ENTRYPOINT` to `atone`.

 Atone uses a YAML file to configure the services that needs to be started and monitored on the container.
 The default configuration file is `/etc/atone.yaml`.
-But, you can set a custom configuration file by setting the `--config=<file>` command argument on the `atone` command.
+But, you can set a custom configuration file by setting the `--config=<file>` argument when executing `atone`.

 ```dockerfile
 CMD ["atone", "--config=/etc/atone.yaml"]